DETAILED ACTION

 Regarding claim 21, Chhibber teaches the processor is further configured to identify an indication of at least one of wound infection, wound healing, and wound healing failure based at least in part on the bacterial fluorescence data (“display selected skin analysis result as compared with previous results related to the same skin condition for the same subject 101” [0072]).

-Regarding claim 23, Chhibber teaches wherein the representation of the wound site comprises a fluorescence image of the wound site (“the skin pixel is likely one of a group of contiguous pixels that have captured fluorescence coming from an inflamed pore upon illumination by a UV flash” [0064]).
+Regarding claim 23, Chhibber teaches wherein the color image indicative of the mapped biodistribution of bacteria in and around the wound and on the surface of the surrounding skin comprises a fluorescence image of the wound (“identify skin pixels in all of the images of the subject 101 during subsequent processing, module 720 may include a further step 850 in which a skin map or skin mask is generated” [0059]; “the skin pixel is likely one of a group of contiguous pixels that have captured fluorescence coming from an inflamed pore upon illumination by a UV flash” [0064]).

-Regarding claims 25 and 40, Chhibber teaches further comprising a filter configured to prevent the inclusion of reflected excitation light in the determination of fluorescence intensities for the one or more regions of interest of the wound site (“at least a portion of the flash light sources have UV transmission filters installed thereon, and at least a portion of the flash light sources have infrared absorption filters installed thereon” claim 40 of Chhibber).
+Regarding claims 25 and 40, Chhibber teaches further comprising a filter configured to exclude reflected excitation light from the one or more color-coded image maps of fluorescence intensities based on the detected autofluorescence emissions (“at least a portion of the flash light sources have UV transmission filters installed thereon, and at least a portion of the flash light sources have infrared absorption filters installed thereon” claim 40 of Chhibber).

 Regarding claim 26, Chhibber teaches further comprising a plurality of light sources configured to elicit absorption data from tissue components of the wound (“living organisms fluoresce upon excitation through the absorption of light, a phenomenon known as autofluorescence, it has been shown that different organisms can be classified through their Stokes shift values.
 Stokes shift is the difference between peak wavelength or frequency of an absorption spectrum and peak wavelength or frequency of an emission spectrum” [0051]).